-- Untreated discharges from combined sewer overflows must be eliminated to restore water quality in Narragansett Bay. - Although pollutant loadings have been reduced through advanced treatment, WWTFs continue to be a major source of nutrient pollution in RI waters. - Planning for expansion of wastewater systems should be strengthened and aligned with statewide land use and economic development plans and policies. - On-going investment in the repair, replacement and maintenance of aging public wastewater infrastructure is necessary to sustain the gains achieved in water quality. - Wastewater infrastructure capital investment needs far exceed the current capacity of financial assistance programs.
+- Untreated discharges from combined sewer overflows must be eliminated to restore water quality in Providence and Seekonk Rivers and Narragansett Bay. - Although pollutant loadings have been reduced through advanced treatment, WWTFs continue to be a major source of nutrient pollution in RI waters. - Planning for expansion of wastewater systems should be strengthened and aligned with statewide land use and economic development plans and policies. - Ongoing investment in the repair, replacement and maintenance of aging public wastewater infrastructure is necessary to sustain the gains achieved in water quality. - Wastewater infrastructure capital investment needs far exceed the current capacity of financial assistance programs.

-Water Quality Concern: Most Rhode Islanders (~70%) rely upon public sewer systems to handle residential and commercial wastewater flows.
+Water Quality Concerns: Most Rhode Islanders (~70%) rely on public sewer systems to handle residential and commercial wastewater flows.
 Over 140 million gallons per day of wastewater is collected via sewer systems and treated by Rhode Island's nineteen major wastewater treatment facilities.
 Over 75% of this treated wastewater is discharged by thirteen major wastewater treatment facilities (WWTFs) directly into coastal waters, including the state's largest WWTF at Fields Point operated by the Narragansett Bay Commission.
 The remaining six major WWTFs discharge into four freshwater rivers: the Blackstone, Clear, Woonasquatucket and Pawtuxet Rivers.
-Additional permitted discharges into rivers or coastal waters include 54 minor sanitary wastewater, eleven cooling water and four industrial wastewater discharges.
-No wastewater is authorized for direct discharge into lakes in RI.
-As part of their operations, the major WWTFs operate thirteen septage receiving facilities which accept over 40 million gallons of septage waste from OWTS primarily delivered by licensed haulers.
-WWTFs also generate sludge, 27,000 dry tons per year, which is most often disposed of off-site, with the majority going to RI's Central Landfill.
+No sanitary wastewater is authorized for direct discharge into lakes in RI.

-While clearly progress has been made in reducing water pollution associated with wastewater infrastructure, not all water quality concerns have been addressed.
-Two areas of significant focus are controlling nutrient pollution and abating the discharges of combined sewer overflows.
+As part of their operations, the major WWTFs operate 13 septage receiving facilities which accept over 40 million gallons of septage waste annually from OWTS delivered by licensed haulers.
+WWTFs also generate sludge, 27,000 dry tons per year, which is most often disposed of off-site, with the majority going to RI's Central Landfillin Johnston.
+While progress has clearly been made in reducing water pollution associated with wastewater infrastructure, not all water quality concerns have been addressed.
+Current areas of significant focus are controlling nutrient pollution, abating the discharge of combined sewer overflows (CSO), ensuring proper operation and maintenance, exploring solutions to long-term financing needs addressing the vulnerability of WWTF to climate change.